Dante33CTP/data-quality-kit/README.md

   - **assert_that_type_value**: Check if all non-null entries in a specified column of a DataFrame are of the specified data type.
   - **assert_that_values_in_catalog**:  Checks whether all values in the specified column of a DataFrame are present in a catalog (list of values).
-  - **assert_regex_format**: Validates whether all values in the specified column of a DataFrame match the format defined by the provided regular expression, including null and empty values.